ianrenton/successwhale-api/docs/howto-auth.md

 **[Authenticate with SuccessWhale](authenticate-post.md)**

 The client provides a SuccessWhale username and password.
 If they match a SuccessWhale user, the token string is returned.
+The token will be valid for a period of one month.

 **[Authenticate with Twitter](authwithtwitter.md)**,
 **[Authenticate with Facebook](authwithfacebook.md)**